-Feldenkrais trainers such as Paul Rubin can barely attract a dozen people into their training programs and yet they passionately write that everything is fine and must stay the same.
+It is no secret that Feldenkrais training are getting smaller and smaller.
+Some trainers can barely attract a dozen people into their training programs and yet they passionately write that “everything is fine” and must stay the same.
 It is mind boggling.
 I never realized such institutionalized incompetence could exist outside the halls of academia and religion.
 I guess that’s what happens when you have a legal monopoly and people who are hell bent on keeping it, regardless of its futility.

-Sorry, sorry.
-I keep forgetting.
-Many of you are members of the FGNA and are thus not kept up to date with what’s going on at the International Feldenkrais Federation (IFF) or elsewhere in the community.
-The FGNA, like most bureaucratic institutions doesn’t like to get its hand dirty by taking on complex issues.
+Many of you are not members of the FGNA and are thus not kept up to date with what’s going on at the International Feldenkrais Federation (IFF) or elsewhere in the community.
+Even most FGNA members do not know about this.

 What I am speaking to today is the IFF’s Structural Review Group Report.
 The report made a number of practical suggestions and notations including: